1.3: Physical-Chemical Foundations

 \[\ce{H2O (l) → H2O (g)} \nonumber \]

-Heat is absorbed from the surroundings to break the intermolecular forces (H bonds) among the water molecules (the system), turning the liquid into a gas.
-If the surroundings are the skin, evaporating water in the form of sweat cools the body.
+Heat is absorbed from the surroundings to break the intermolecular forces (H-bonds) among the water molecules (the system), thereby turning the liquid into a gas.
+If the surroundings are the skin, evaporating sweat cools the body.
 Why are these reactions spontaneous and essentially irreversible even though they are endothermic?
-Notice that in both of these endothermic reactions (the reactions of Ba(OH)2.8H2O(s) and 2NH4SCN(s) and the evaporation of water), the products are more disorganized (more disordered) than the products.
-A solid is more ordered than a liquid or gas, and a liquid is more ordered than a gas.
-In nature, ordered things become more disordered with time.
+Notice that in both of these endothermic reactions (the reactions of Ba(OH)2.8H2O(s) and 2NH4SCN(s) and the evaporation of water), the products are more disorganized (more disordered) than the reactants.
+A solid is more ordered than a liquid or a gas, and a liquid is more ordered than a gas.
+In nature, ordered things tend to become more disordered over time.
 Entropy (S), the other factor (in addition to enthalpy changes), is often considered to measure a system's disorder.
 The greater the entropy, the greater the disorder.
 For reactions that go from order (low S) to disorder (high S), the change in S, ΔS > 0.
 For the reaction that proceeds from low order to high order, ΔS < 0.

 Caution

 The driving force for spontaneous reactions is the dispersion of energy and matter.
-Increases in entropy for reactions that involve matter occur when gases or solutes in solution are dispersed, leading to increases in positional entropy.
-For reactions involving energy changes, entropy increases when energy is dispersed as random, undirected thermal motion, leading to increases in thermal entropy.
-In this sense, entropy, \(S\) (a measure of ("spreadedness") is a measure of the number of different ways (microstates) that particles or energy can be arranged (W), not a measure of disorder!
-W is an abbreviation for the German word, Wahrscheinlichkeit, which means probability.
+Increases in entropy for reactions involving matter occur when gases or solutes in solution are dispersed, thereby increasing positional entropy.
+For reactions involving energy changes, entropy increases when energy is dispersed as random, undirected thermal motion, increasing thermal entropy.
+In this sense, entropy, \(S\) (a measure of "spreadedness"), is a measure of the number of different ways (microstates) that particles or energy can be arranged (W), not a measure of disorder!
+W is an abbreviation for the German word Wahrscheinlichkeit, which means probability.
 It can be shown that for a solute dissolving in a solvent, Wsys = Wsolute x Wsolvent.
 Note that this is a multiplicative function.
-Entropy is a logarithmic function of W, which allows additivity of solute and solvent W values, a feature found in other thermodynamic state functions like ΔE, ΔH, and ΔS.
+Entropy is a logarithmic function of W, allowing the additivity of solute and solvent W values —a feature also found in other thermodynamic state functions, such as ΔE, ΔH, and ΔS.
 Hence

 \begin{equation}